nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <span class="box info">🧾 **Why are these symbols appearing?** Without being too technical, these symbols are appearing
 because the terminal you are using is unable to process a particular encoding scheme (i.e. ANSI escape codes).
 These symbols you see are actually colour codes to colour certain texts on the terminal.
-Terminals that can properly read these codes will not show you these symbols and instead showing you something like this:<br/><br/>
+Terminals that can properly read these codes will not show you these symbols and instead show you something like this:<br/><br/>
 ![No Weird Symbols](images/noWeirdSymbols.png) <br/><br/>
 On Windows, the default terminals are unable to process these codes, but Windows Terminal is able to. </span>